 2 – Pattern books are super old

-It might seem surprising to modern cross stitchers, but the very first cross stitch pattern books were sold as far back at the 14th century.
+It might seem surprising to modern cross stitchers, but the very first cross stitch pattern books were sold as far back in the 14th century.
 The oldest surviving one is from 1545AD.

 3 – Cross stitch is actually an emulation of Berlin wool work

-4 – Cross stitch have been found on fabric dating all the way back to the 6th Century
+4 – Cross stitch has been found on fabric dating all the way back to the 6th Century

 Whilst we look at older embroidery in our history of cross stitch, the first cross stitches ever found were from the 6th Century!